adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-flows.md

 />
 </Zoom>

-If a refund is approved, an additional **Subscription refunded** event occurs at the moment of the approval which is usually does not coincide with any of other events.
+If a refund is approved, an additional **Subscription refunded** event occurs at the moment of approval, which usually does not coincide with any other events.

 <Zoom>
   <img src={require('./img_webhook_flows/Subscription_Cancellation_Flow_with_a_Refund.webp').default}